HySonLab/Ligand_Generation/README.md

 data_name is in {kiba, davis} and fold_idx should be in {0,1,2,3,4}.

 ### Training Ligand Generation
-First, we provide a checkpoint for pre-trained unconditional VAEs, which is stored in folder **checkpoints**.
-You need to unzip the compressed file.
+We provide a checkpoint for pre-trained unconditional VAEs.
+You can download it from [here](https://drive.google.com/file/d/1NWtaokYSxmYvt7u2UbdiHfGlD4DeRxVQ/view?usp=sharing).

+Then, the downloaded file should be placed in the same directory as the train_vae.py file.

 You can run:
 ```